engamankumar/shopping-cart-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, rename the file .env.example to .env then you can run:

 ### `npm start`